MariliseMorona/SamplesRuby/README.md

 # SamplesRuby
-This repository contains examples created for studying Ruby
+This repository contains examples created for studying Ruby and simple projects from DIO's Ruby Training.